-Accomplishment The Phoenix deployment team began work on the implementation of the Phoenix payroll system in the Superior Court of Lassen County in May 2014 and anticipates completion in October 2014.
-The Phoenix HR System was successfully implemented in the Lassen superior court in September 2014, making it the 10th court to utilize the Judicial Council's human Sept 2014 resources management system for their payroll needs.
-The Phoenix HR System was successfully implemented in the Superior Court of Trinity County, making it the 11th court to utilize the Phoenix human resources management system for their payroll needs.
-July 2015 New functionality was deployed to support Affordable Care Act form generation and electronic reporting for the 11 Phoenix Payroll courts.
-Dec 2015 New functionality was deployed to support online generation of W-2s for all employees of the 11 Phoenix Payroll courts.
-Jan 2016
+Accomplishment Date Completed The Phoenix deployment team began work on the implementation of the Phoenix May 2014 payroll system in the Lassen superior court in May 2014 and anticipates completion in October 2014.
+The Phoenix HR System was successfully implemented in the Lassen superior court in Sep.
+2014 September 2014, making it the 10th court to utilize the Judicial Council's human resources management system for their payroll needs.
+The Phoenix HR System was successfully implemented in the Trinity superior court, July 2015 making it the 11th court to utilize the Phoenix human resources management system for their payroll needs.
+New functionality was deployed to support Affordable Care Act form generation and Dec.
+2015 electronic reporting for the 11 Phoenix Payroll courts.
+New functionality was deployed to support online generation of W-2s for all Jan.
+2016 employees of the 11 Phoenix Payroll courts.
+The Phoenix HR System was successfully implemented in the Humboldt superior Dec.
+2016 court, making it the 12th court to utilize the Phoenix human resources management system for their payroll needs.